What to Look for When Building a Tech Team for EdTechs?

 Examples: Zoom, Microsoft Teams, Google Meet, Adobe Connect, Cisco Webex

-Virtual classroom software enables remote or blended learning experiences by providing online platforms for live, interactive teaching and learning.
+Virtual classroom software enables remote or blended learning experiences through online platforms designed for live, interactive teaching and learning.
 These platforms typically include features such as video conferencing, real-time collaboration tools, shared whiteboards, breakout rooms, and chat functionalities.
 Virtual classroom software facilitates teacher-student interactions, peer collaboration, and engagement in a virtual learning environment.

 • Video Conferencing Experts: Virtual classrooms heavily rely on video conferencing technology for real-time interaction.
 Video conferencing experts optimize the video streaming, audio quality, and collaboration features.